Axionic suppression of plasma wakefield acceleration: Ingredients in the model and key results

 Our assessment of the influence of ALPs is based on a model of a magnetised plasma that includes two charged pressureless perfect fluids.
 One fluid represents mobile electrons whilst the other fluid describes the charge carriers of a neutralising background medium with constant proper number density.
 The charge-to-mass ratio of the charge carriers of the background is assumed to be considerably lower than that of the other charged particles in the system and we assume that the motion of the background can be neglected over the timescales of interest.

+The explanations in references~\cite{chen:2002, ebisuzaki:2014} of the origin of ultra-high energy cosmic rays invoke acceleration in astrophysical jets where the magnetic field is almost certainly too weak for ALPs to play a significant role.
+However, it has also been argued~\cite{diver:2010} that plasma-based acceleration is of interest within neutron stars, where the magnetic field is considerably higher.

 The outer crust of a neutron star provides a background medium comprised of magnetically polarised iron atoms.
-Due to the considerable strength of the magnetic field ($\sim 10^8{\rm T}$), the electron `gas' within the crust is essentially confined to move along magnetic flux tubes threaded by the field lines~\cite{diver:2010}.
+Due to the considerable strength of the magnetic field ($\sim 10^8\,{\rm T}$), the electron `gas' within the crust is essentially confined to move along magnetic flux tubes threaded by the field lines~\cite{diver:2010}.
 Thus, we model the plasma wakefield as a sub-luminal non-linear longitudinal plane wave in the electron fluid density propagating at velocity $v$ parallel to the field lines of a homogeneous magnetic field of strength $B$ in the frame of the background medium.
 The electron density wave generates an ALP field whose strength is proportional to $g B$, where $g$ is the ALP-photon coupling constant; in turn, stress-energy-momentum conservation requires that the plasma fields are influenced by the ALP field.
 A self-consistent analysis of this type was previously used to uncover a novel signature of the ALP-photon coupling in waveguide mode spectra~\cite{noble:2008}.

 For sufficiently large density fluctuations, the electric field of the wave has a sawtooth-like profile and its amplitude saturates; this leads to an upper bound on the energy that can be gained by a test particle in the wakefield.
-In particular, we will show that a test particle with mass $M$ and charge $Q$ accelerated from rest (in the frame of the neutralising background medium) by the plasma wakefield cannot achieve an energy greater than $W^{\rm max} + Mc^2$ within a single period of the wave where
+In particular, we will show that a test particle with mass $M$ and charge $Q$ cannot achieve an energy greater than $W^{\rm max} + Mc^2$ where

 with

 the increase in energy in the absence of the magnetic field.
 The dimensionless parameters $\sigma$, $\Theta$ are